Pilots ejected from plane on runway at MidAmerica St. Louis Airport

-The plane was reportedly an F-15 fighter aircraft.
-A dispatcher said one was injured and one was not injured, and that the plane was on the ground at the time.
+The F-15 has been used in training exercises at MidAmerica since February.
+A dispatcher said one pilot was injured and one was not injured, and that the plane was on the ground at the time.

 An airport administrator declined to comment.